Non-Trucking Liability Insurance Quotes

 Here's what independent big rig drivers need to know about this insurance:

 Bobtail liability insurance often is confused with non-trucking liability insurance, but there are a few important differences.
-They include:

 Generally, trucking companies will require their independent big rig drivers to carry Bobtail insurance since it’s common for them to drive their 18 wheelers without their trailers but under dispatch.